AB3-source/airbnb-clone-project/README.md

 ### 7. Database Optimization
 Incorporates indexing, caching (via Redis), and asynchronous task handling (via Celery) to boost performance, especially as the platform scales.

+## 🔐 API Security

+To ensure the protection of sensitive user data, financial transactions, and system integrity, the following measures will be implemented across the application:

+### 1. Authentication
+All endpoints will be secured using token-based authentication (e.g., JWT).
+This ensures that only verified users can access protected resources, reducing the risk of unauthorized access.

+**Why it's important:**
+Protects user accounts and prevents identity theft or data breaches.

+---

+### 2. Authorization
+Role-based access control (RBAC) will be implemented to define what actions users (e.g., guests vs. hosts) are allowed to perform.
+For example, only property owners should be able to edit their listings.

+**Why it's important:**
+Prevents users from accessing or modifying resources they don’t own or shouldn’t interact with.

+---

+### 3. Rate Limiting & Throttling
+APIs will enforce rate limits to prevent abuse such as brute-force attacks, spamming endpoints, or overloading the server.

+**Why it's important:**
+Helps mitigate denial-of-service attacks and ensures fair use of system resources.

+---

+### 4. Input Validation & Sanitization
+All user inputs will be validated and sanitized to protect against SQL injection, XSS, and other common web vulnerabilities.

+**Why it's important:**
+Ensures data integrity and protects the database from malicious input.

+---

+### 5. Secure Payment Integration
+All payment processes will be handled through secure and compliant payment gateways (e.g., Stripe, PayPal), ensuring encryption and transaction safety.

+**Why it's important:**
+Protects financial data and ensures compliance with industry standards like PCI DSS.

+---

+### 6. HTTPS & Secure Headers
+All communication with the API will occur over HTTPS, and responses will include secure HTTP headers (e.g., CORS, Content Security Policy).

+**Why it's important:**
+Protects data in transit from being intercepted or manipulated.

+---

+### 7. Logging and Monitoring
+Security-related events such as failed login attempts, suspicious activity, and system errors will be logged and monitored.

+**Why it's important:**
+Allows for early detection of security threats and supports auditing and incident response.